Start your analytics journey with instant metrics

 User Engagement Rate

 Google is shifting focus away from user based reporting to event-based reporting in GA4.
-This is evident in the retirement of bounce rate, and the renewed focus on the engagement rate metric.
+This is evident in the retirement of the bounce rate and the renewed focus on the engagement rate metric.
 Engagement rate tracks the percentage of users that are actively engaged on your site or app for 10 seconds, have two or more screen views, and/or have a conversion event.
 You can segment by channel or device.

 For many growing teams, HubSpot serves as the central nervous system for sales, marketing, and success teams.
 HubSpot metrics are frequently combined with metrics from other systems (like Google Analytics or Stripe) to get a more complete view of your business funnel.
 Check out this blog post on calculated metrics to learn more about how this works in PowerMetrics.